What Is a Solar Generator? The Definitive Guide

 Solar generators aren't made with any moving parts.
 This means there’s a lower chance that things will break or need replacing.

-This is a big advantage, as it means that there’s little to no maintenance that needs to be done on your solar generator.
+This is a big advantage, as it means that there’s little to no maintenance that needs to be done.

 Because of the expensive materials needed to make solar generators, the initial cost of solar generators can be a turn-off for some.
-In some cases, a solar generator can end up costing double that of a gas generator.
+In some cases, a solar generator can end up costing double that of a gas-powered one.